dparisdocs/events.en/help/tech-sessions/2025/marketo-pre-migration.md

 ### Migration Types

-* **Auto Migration** For organizations with fewer than 75 users and no SSL setup.
+* **Auto Migration** For organizations with fewer than 75 users and no SSO setup.
 Adobe handles the migration.
-* **Self Migration** For organizations with SSL setup.
+* **Self Migration** For organizations with SSO setup.
 Admins manage the migration process using the Migration Console.

 ### Prerequisites for Migration

 * System admins must complete the consent email.
-* SSL must be set up in the Admin Console (not the Marketo instance).
+* SSO must be set up in the Admin Console (not the Marketo instance).

 ### Post-Migration Changes

-* Users will log in using Adobe ID or federated ID (SSL).
+* Users will log in using Adobe ID or federated ID (SSO).
 * Admin roles and permissions will determine access levels in the Admin Console.

 ### Best Practices